liquinlab/elm-smile/docs/coding/randomization.md

-Finally, seeding helps prevent randomization errors that can happen when a participant accidentally refreshes the page or leaves the page and comes back later. **Without** seeded random number generation, a View that randomly presents will likely present a different image when the page is refreshed.
-**With** participant-specific seeded random number generation, the View will always present the same image when re-visited by the same participant.
+Finally, seeding helps prevent randomization errors that can happen when a participant accidentally refreshes the page or leaves the page and comes back later. **Without** seeded random number generation, a View that randomly presents an image will likely present a different image when the page is refreshed. **With** participant-specific seeded random number generation, the View will always present the same image when re-visited by the same participant.

 In <SmileText />, seeding happens automatically when the website is first launched, then again upon entry into each **View** (see